I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicesetdevicestate.md

 When a driver calls <b>WdfDeviceSetDeviceState</b>, the framework notifies the Plug and Play (PnP) manager that the device state has changed.

-The following code example informs the PnP manager that a specified device is disabled.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |